Beatrice Mintz, pioneering scientist in cancer and genetics, dies at 100

 By the end of that decade, Dr. Mintz, an embryologist, had produced what became known as “multi-mice” — mice bred not from one mother and one father as in nature, but rather from the early embryos of numerous mice with differing characteristics, which she then observed in the offspring.

 The animals were also known as “chimeric mice,” a term Dr. Mintz preferred to avoid because of its association with the monsters of Greek mythology.
-Her mice, who became the subjects of poetry she wrote in her free time, were not in the least monstrous, she found, and provided fundamental insight into the understanding of genetics and, in time, cancer.
+Her mice, which became the subjects of poetry she wrote in her free time, were not in the least monstrous, she found, and provided fundamental insight into the understanding of genetics and, in time, cancer.

 “Recognizing that stem cells could generate a complete organism not only told us a lot about development,” Dr. Mintz told an interviewer at Fox Chase, “but also pointed to the possibility of using such cells to replace defective cells in humans.”